w3f/Grants-Program/applications/frostgate.md

 Frostgate is designed to deeply integrate with the Substrate and Polkadot ecosystems by providing:
 1. A **Substrate-native verification pallet** for zero-knowledge proofs
 2. **Custom runtime APIs** and hooks for proof consumption and execution
-3. A **Substrate ChainAdapter**, enabling seamless message normalization and ingestion
+3. A **Polkadot/Substrate ChainAdapter**, enabling seamless message normalization and ingestion

 Our architecture prioritizes low overhead, high verifiability, and compatibility with the tools and standards used within the Polkadot ecosystem.